Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/ifttt/readme.md

 ## Description

 IFTTT is short for "If This Then That".
-IFTTT uses applets for performing specific actions when they are triggered via a connection.
+IFTTT is a third-party web platform which uses applets for performing specific actions when they are triggered via a connection.
 This application demonstrates how a user can trigger a pre-existing applet.
 The application shall come up in STA  mode, and will establish a TLS connection with maker.ifttt.com.
 It shall send a trigger every time the button (SW1) on the Curiosity Board is pressed.

 ## Downloading and building the application